News About Gordon

 In 2008 Beaver’s Pond Press published A Farm Country Christmas Eve, a new edition of County Road Christmas Eve with improved rhyme, meter, and illustrations.
 Beaver’s Pond Press has published a total of ten of Gordon’s books, including five in the Farm Country Tales series, three in the If I were a Farmer series, and two other books which are not part of a series.
 Farm Country Moments: Poems, Pictures, and Memories is the first collection of Gordon's farm poetry published by Beaver's Pond Press, and What I Saw On The Farm is an illustrated book for children.
 All of the books are inspired by actual events from Gordon and Nancy’s farming experiences.

-A Farm Country Silo Filling, by Gordon W. Fredrickson and Nancy A. Fredrickson, is the sixth book in the Farm Country Tales series and the third, along with A Farm Country Harvest and Farm Country Moments: Poems, Pictures, and Memories, to include photographs taken or collected by Nancy in an effort to give the story historical perspective and engage the reader in a more universal experience of farm heritage.
+A Farm Country Haying, by Gordon W. Fredrickson and Nancy A. Fredrickson, is the seventh book in the Farm Country Tales series and the fourth, along with A Farm Country Harvest, A Farm Country Silo Filling, and Farm Country Moments: Poems, Pictures, and Memories, to include photographs taken or collected by Nancy in an effort to give the story historical perspective and engage the reader in a more universal experience of farm heritage.
 Future plans encompass a total of five chapter books about the Carlson family during the year 1950, with each chapter telling a story about specific farm activities.
 The series of five books will examine the personal challenges that the family faces throughout the entire year.
 Gordon remarks, "What would we know of the specific challenges faced by the pioneer farmers in the 1870s if it weren't for the wonderful books written by Laura Ingalls Wilder?"
 Likewise, he hopes his series will preserve the personal farm heritage of the small farmers and townspeople in 1950.